nicodel/Run-Bike-Hike/README.md

 ## Release notes

-### v0.1.17 - ??
+### v0.1.17 - 18/06/2015
 * Fix issue #97: Exporting tracks to file regression bug was fixed.
-* Fix issue #104: In track details view, map can get over graphs on some display.
+* Fix issue #104: In track detail view, map would get over graphs on some display.
+Corrected.
 * Fix issue #110: Distance is not rounded anymore, if greater than 10.

 ### v0.1.16 - 04/06/2015